skip navigation 1-800-4-ALFRED (425-3733)

 BTech Degree – Code #2647

-Kathy Young, Department Chair
+Lisa Boyle, Department Chair

 Email address: BoyleLM@alfredstate.edu

 The Bachelor of Technology in healthcare management (HCM-BT) is an online, upper-division program designed to allow a student or working professional who has earned an associate degree (AAS, AA, or AS) in a health-related area (or at least 60 credits toward such a degree) to complete a bachelor’s degree.
-Individuals may currently be working in a laboratory, radiology, records, occupational therapy, surgical technology, paramedic, or ultrasound setting, and seeking advancement into management or administrative positions.
+Individuals may currently be working in a laboratory, radiology, occupational therapy, surgical technology, paramedic, or ultrasound setting, and seeking advancement into management or administrative positions.
 The HCM-BT will open doors for these working adults by providing flexible online courses and laddering with all health-related two-year degrees granted by both colleges of technology and community colleges.
 The program emphasizes the development of managerial skills through a set of core courses and a wide array of electives to address areas such as healthcare finance/accounting, the culture of healthcare, human resources, communications, healthcare law and ethics and policies, information systems, marketing, and quality control.
 This degree will also provide an opportunity for students to continue their education toward an MBA to become a CNO, CEO, or COO.

 Advantages